mckinsey/vizro/vizro-core/docs/pages/user-guides/aggrid.md

 This guide shows you how to use [AG Grid](https://www.ag-grid.com/) to visualize your tabular data in the dashboard.
-It is an interactive table/grid component designed for viewing, editing, and exploring large datasets. and Vizro's recommended table implementation.
+It is an interactive table/grid component designed for viewing, editing, and exploring large datasets.
+AG Grid is Vizro's recommended table implementation.

 The Vizro [`AgGrid`][vizro.models.AgGrid] model is based on the [Dash AG Grid](https://dash.plotly.com/dash-ag-grid), which is in turn based the original [Javascript implementation](https://www.ag-grid.com/).